Nonlinear stability and asymptotic behavior of periodic wave trains in reaction-diffusion systems against $C_{\mathrm{ub}}$-perturbations: Introduction

 \subsection{Outline}

 In~\S\ref{sec:prelim} we collect some preliminary results on wave trains and their linear and nonlinear dispersion relations.
 Subsequently, we decompose the semigroup generated by the linearization of~\eqref{RD2} about the wave train and establish $L^\infty$-estimates on the respective components in~\S\ref{sec:decomp}.
 The iteration scheme in the variables $v(t), \gamma(t)$ and $\vt(t)$ for our nonlinear stability argument is presented in~\S\ref{sec:itscheme}.
 The proof of our main result, Theorem~\ref{t:mainresult}, can then be found in~\S\ref{sec:nonlinearstab}.
 The discussion of our main result, its embedding in the literature and related open problems are the contents of~\S\ref{sec:discussion}.
-Finally, Appendix~\ref{app:aux} is dedicated to some technical auxiliary result to establish pointwise Green's function estimates.
+Finally, Appendix~\ref{app:aux} is dedicated to some technical auxiliary result to establish pointwise Green's function estimates, whereas Appendix~\ref{app:B} contains the proof of the local existence result for the phase modulation $\gamma(t)$.

 \paragraph*{Notation.} Let $S$ be a set, and let $A, B \colon S \to \R$.
 Throughout the paper, the expression ``$A(x) \lesssim B(x)$ for $x \in S$'', means that there exists a constant $C>0$, independent of $x$, such that $A(x) \leq CB(x)$ holds for all $x \in S$.